 National Night Out

-National Night Out Application (PDF) - If you're interested in hosting a National Night out event in your neighborhood, please fill out the application and return to the San Marcos Police Department no later than September 24th, 2018.
+National Night Out Application (PDF) - If you're interested in hosting a National Night Out event in your neighborhood, please fill out the application and return to the San Marcos Police Department no later than September 10th, 2021.

 Join the National Association of Town Watch!
 Register with the NATW to receive an organizational kit to help you get started.